threadedblue/iop.storet/README.md

-# CCD2D4M (Continuity of Care Document to Dynamic Distributed Dimensional Data Model
+# CCD2XPath (Continuity of Care Document to XPath
-Dependencies
-iop.xslt
-iop.ccd.shread
-iop.accumulo.d4m
-iop.tictoc
+Dependencies:
+iox.utils
+iox.tictoc

+Currently uses DDXPath from iox.utils.
+DDXPath currently does not include element content.
+It does include attribute and their values.